nrdxp/nrd.sh/content/blog/atom-anatomy.md

 Git treats tree and blob objects as low-level implementation details, with no high-level “porcelain” commands to fetch or manipulate them.
 Most user-facing tools, including Nix, only understand commit or tag objects.
 For example, passing a tree object reference to Nix’s `builtins.fetchGit` function will fail, as it expects a commit, not a tree.

-To bridge this gap, we wrap atomic Git trees in standalone, orphaned commit objects—detached from history, carrying no baggage on fetch.
+To bridge this gap, we wrap atomic Git trees in orphaned commit objects—detached from history, carrying no baggage on fetch.
 This lets Git-aware tools, like the Git CLI, treat atoms like branches or tags (e.g., for checkout).
 This detachment, however, risks breaking our requirement to preserve the cryptographic tie between Nix expressions and their source.
 Fortunately, we can leverage cryptographic primitives to link the atom to its original history rigorously.

 How?
 The [implementation](https://github.com/ekala-project/eka/blob/b3b62913ae04318bb34ed50d31004e8b9463ff0b/crates/atom/src/publish/git/inner.rs#L171-L202) offers a peek, but here’s the gist: we ensure the orphaned commit’s hash is fully reproducible for sanity and hygiene, using a fixed author and timestamp (Unix epoch).
 To tie it to the source, we embed metadata in the commit object’s header, which influences its final hash.
 Specifically, we include: